ozaner/ozanerhansha.github.io-OLD/_posts/math/00-0-0-asymptotic-notation.md

 <!--more-->

-These notations, particularly big $O$, are most commonly used to classify and compare the computational complexity (both temporal and spatial) of different algorithms as a function of their input size.
+These notations, particularly big $O$, are most commonly used to classify and compare the computational complexity (both temporal and spatial) of different algorithms as a function of their input size by stripping away unnecessary constants and minor terms that correspond to the different preconditions and runtime environments that these algorithms may run on.
 Ideally, an algorithm will be on the order of a relatively slowly growing function (e.g $\log n$ grows slower than $n^2$) as they take less resources and thus are more feasible to compute.

 They are also used in the approximation of functions that would be infeasible, or even impossible, to calculate otherwise.